computablelabs/compspec/TopLevelSpec.md

 ## Off Chain Systems [IN-PROGRESS]

 The off-chain portions of the Computable protocol are responsible for storing, querying and computing upon data.
 All off-chain components are called `Backend` systems, but there are multiple types of backends.
 A trusted `Backend` is operated by an entity that is trusted by the creator of a particular data market.
+The operator of this trusted `Backend` is authorized by the data market's council with this authority.
+By contrast, an untrusted `Backend` is not trusted by the data market council and is *not* authorized to view unencrypted data on the network.
+The untrusted `Backend`operator must use more advanced techniques such as cryptography or trusted hardware enclaves to perform computation since they may never see unencrypted data.

-The operator of this trusted `Backend` is
+Note that the implementation of a `Backend` is not specified by this document.
+A `Backend` is any system that responds to the API endpoints defined in this section.
+Notably, this means a `Backend` may be closed source or proprietary.
+In addition, a `Backend` may have arbitrary hardware backing it.
+It could run on a single laptop or could be a cluster of servers on the cloud.
+It could even use novel proprietary hardware such as GPUs, TPUs or ASICs to power needed workloads.
+These choices are left to the operator of the `Backend`.

 ### Backend Specification [IN-PROGRESS]
 A `Backend` is a system that is responsible for storing data off-chain.
 Any `Market` contains a list of authorized `Backend`s which hold the raw data associated with the `Market`.